Please note students in this program will not have the option to live on campus.

 The DukeEngage-Detroit program will immerse emerging young Duke change-makers with seasoned social entrepreneurs tackling some of the city’s greatest challenges in a variety of domains, including economic development, social enterprise, food security, environmental sustainability, and health.

+For decades an engine of the country’s economic development, Detroit was a beacon of hope for men and women who streamed into Michigan from around the world seeking an opportunity to pursue the American Dream.
+A thriving industrial hub through most of the 20th Century, the Motor City abounded with jobs in automobile and defense manufacturing and associated supply chains.
+The second half of the 20th Century saw Detroit slide into the economic decline that has left the region reeling to this day.
 Despite this painful decline, punctuated by the city’s recent decision to declare bankruptcy, a new hope for economic development and revitalization has emerged.
 Viewing necessity as the mother of invention, local entrepreneurs and change-makers are rolling up their sleeves to tackle the city’s challenges with creativity and determination.
 Across the city, incubators, accelerators, and other enabling organizations are sprouting up to support these entrepreneurs and to harness social and venture capital.
 Social enterprises, community development corporations, and other nonprofits are harnessing principles of enterprise to address poverty and its effects in new and promising ways.

 Detroit has become a seedbed of entrepreneurial leadership and social innovation aiming to rebuild the city.
 It is in this thriving laboratory of economic development and social change that we established a DukeEngage program site focused on social innovation and social entrepreneurship.